BrightstarDB/BrightstarDB/doc/src/Developer_Quick_Start.rst

 have name property.

 The BrightstarDB Entity Framework requires you to define the data model as a set of .NET interface definitions.
-You can either write these interfaces entirely by hand or you can use the Brightstar Entity Definition item template.
-Again, right-click on the solution item in the project explorer window and add a new item, this time from the displayed list choose Brightstar Entity Definition and change the name of the file to IActor.cs.
+Again, right-click on the solution item in the project explorer window and add a new item, this time from the displayed list choose Interface (under ``Visual C# Items > Code`` ) and change the name of the file to IActor.cs.

 Add the following code to that file::